Honister Slate Mine

 Honister Slate Mine from Fleetwith to the west.

-The Honister Slate Mine in Cumbria is the last working slate mine in England.
+The Honister Slate Mine in Cumbria is a working slate mine in England.
 Quarrying for Westmorland green slate has been taking place in the area since the late 17th century.
 Apart from the mining it is also a popular tourist attraction in the Lake District National Park.

 History

 Opencast quarrying had been carried out at Honister since the late 17th century.

 19th century

 A 50 degree incline within the Honister Slate Mine.

 By 1870 Honister's underground workings stretched under Honister Crag with intermediate workings on the opposite side of the valley at Yew Crags.
 There were smaller-scale underground workings on Dubbs Moor, together with a small opencast quarry.
 Packhorse teams were used to remove the finished slate on sleds from mines.
 This involved bringing the loads down steep paths that traversed the cliffs to the top of Honister Pass (The Hause).
 Dubbs mine was known for its "smaller metal" (metal being the terminology for slate), in that smaller pieces of slate (thus smaller slates) were obtainable due to the geology; but this did give rise to some instability.

 In 1879 the mine's new owners - who also leased and operated other quarries in Borrowdale - installed self-acting inclines to serve both the Honister and Yew Crags mines.
 Despite the cost to build these feats of engineering, the financial outlay was justified as they improved efficiency in the mines.
 For instance the Dubbs Quarry incline allowed slate to be pulled up and then down into the valley to The Hause.

 By 1888 production had reached 2,598 tons a year.